rose-coste/whitepapers/state_of_union_containers_pt1.md

 Mesos is a distributed systems kernel.
 It is built using the same principles as the Linux kernel, only at a different level of abstraction.
-The Mesos kernel runs on every machine and provides applications (e.g., Hadoop, Spark, Kafka, Elastic Search) with API’s for resource management and scheduling across entire datacenter and cloud environments (9).
+The Mesos kernel runs on every machine and provides applications (e.g., Hadoop, Spark, Kafka, Elastic Search) with APIs for resource management and scheduling across entire datacenter and cloud environments (9).

 Mesos is a cluster manager that provides efficient isolation of